openlayers/feature-frenzy/slides.md

 layout: fact
 ---

-# <twemoji-test-tube /> How else can the data be manipulated?
+# <twemoji-test-tube /> How else can raster data be manipulated?

 ---
 title: Band Math